St. Carlo Acutis

 Francis placed Clare with a nearby community of Benedictine sisters.
 When her family learned of her decision, they came to retrieve her.
 She stood steadfast and went to the chapel altar and grabbed hold of it.
 The story goes that they tried to physically remove her, but she clung so fast that they only succeeded in pulling off her clothes.

-When her sister, Agnes, joined her, Francis placed the siblings in a small shelter next to the church where he was living, and appointed Clare the superior.
+When her sister, Agnes, joined her, Francis placed the siblings in a small shelter next to the church where he was living and appointed Clare the superior.
 Others came to share in their life, including Clare’s mother eventually, and Clare established monasteries for the growing community throughout Italy and Germany.
 They are known today as the Poor Clares.

 Clare adopted Francis’ love of poverty and humility, and her community followed her example.
 They wore nothing on their feet, slept on the ground, fasted from meat, and observed the discipline of silence as much as possible.

 Clare led her community for 40 years as the superior, but she sought the most menial tasks.
 When her sisters returned from begging for sustenance, she washed and kissed their feet.
-She served at table during meals, and helped the sick.
+She served at the table during meals and helped the sick.
 She stayed up late in prayer, and when others had gone to sleep, she would check on them and tuck them in if their blankets had come loose.

 People noticed extraordinary holiness in Clare—they saw her face shining brightly after she had spent time in prayer.
 Her intercession is credited with saving Assisi during several military campaigns.